Headley Village Green

 There is a set of swings located on the Green for people to use.

 Standford Green is in the hamlet of Standford and is located next to the B3004 in front of the site that held the old Robin Hood Pub (later called Whiteleys Restaurant).
-The old pub has now been demolished and is being replaced with new housing.
+The old pub has now been demolished and has been replaced with housing.

 Registered as a Village Green in 1972 (VG77).